 My favourite gluten free loaves

-I’ve seen gluten free bread come such a long way since I was first diagnosed with coeliac.
-Gone are the days of having to toast every slice of bread to make it palatable – and also to ensure it stayed intact until you had finished your butty!
-In fact, some gluten free loaves are so good, there has been occasions I have actually double checked the packaging to make sure it was definitely gluten free!
+Gluten free loaves have come SUCH a long way since I was first diagnosed with coeliac disease.
+Gone are the days of having to toast every slice of bread to make it palatable and to ensure it stayed fully intact until I’d polished it off!!

 Waitrose gluten free sliced seeded cob